-PRophet, our A.I.-powered tool to help public relations professionals predict their earned media efforts' is experiencing fast growth in its second year.
+- PRophet, our A.I.-powered tool to help public relations professionals predict their earned media efforts' is experiencing fast growth in its second year.
 The team has added critical partnerships with Podchaser and PeakMetrics to expand the database of media targets available on the platform and enhance its efficacy with advanced media monitoring and intelligence tools.
-New subscription models promise to

-Koalifyed, our end-to-end influencer management tool, which our teams are leveraging blockchain and bot-sniffing detection to empower clients like P&G with certainty that their growing influencer programs protect brand safety.
-With a mobile app now in the market, Koalifyed is well-positioned to

-The latest product in the Stagwell Marketing Cloud, ARound, is shaping an exciting new frontier of shared augmented-reality experiences for live retail and events, illustrating the power of mixed-reality to forge compelling shared brand experiences linking real life to the metaverse.
+New subscription models promise to expand PRophet's reach beyond enterprise clients. - Koalifyed, our end-to-end influencer management tool, which our teams are leveraging blockchain and bot-sniffing detection to empower clients like P&G with certainty that their growing influencer programs protect brand safety.
+With a mobile app now in the market, Koalifyed is well-positioned to grow with the swelling Creator Economy. - The latest product in the Stagwell Marketing Cloud, ARound, is shaping an exciting new frontier of shared augmented-reality experiences for live retail and events, illustrating the power of mixed-reality to forge compelling shared brand experiences linking real life to the metaverse.
 Launched at CES 2022,